CBD Oil Stocks 2019

 By all accounts, the U.S. and Europe will continue to dominate the CBD field.

-By 2022, marijuana sales in Germany are forecast to reach almost $1.6 billion.
+By 2022, marijuana sales in Germany are forecasted to reach close to $1.6 billion.
 While less than one percent of the German population consumes medical marijuana, the future looks bright.
 Germany only just legalized medical marijuana in 2017.
-(Source: “The Three Most Overlooked Marijuana Markets,” Forbes, August 26, 2018.)

 The laws in the United Kingdom (England, Wales, Scotland, and Northern Ireland) governing marijuana are very strict.
-Nevertheless, the U.K’s Advisory Council on the Misuse of Drugs has recommended that cannabis-derived medical products be available by prescription.
-(Source: “Cannabis-derived medicinal products recommended to be available on prescription,” GOV.UK, July 24, 2018.)
+However, the U.K.’s Advisory Council on the Misuse of Drugs has recommended that cannabis-derived medical products be available by prescription.
+(Source: “Cannabis-derived medicinal products recommended to be available on prescription,” U.K. government, July 24, 2018.)

-The medical cannabis and CBD markets are expected to experience tremendous growth over the next few years, making them some of the hottest stocks in the marijuana market.
-Unfortunately, a rising tide lifts all boats, meaning that many CBD stocks are not really worth a second look.
+The medical cannabis and cannabidiol markets are expected to experience tremendous growth over the next few years, making them some of the hottest stocks in the marijuana market.
+Unfortunately, a rising tide lifts all boats, which means that many CBD stocks are not really worth a second look.

-Keep in mind, the best CBD oil stocks are not pure plays; they also operate in the medical and recreational marijuana sector.
+Keep in mind that the best CBD oil stocks are not pure plays; they also operate in the medical and recreational marijuana sector.
 Others still sell products infused with CBD.

-With this in mind, here is a list of the top CBD oil stocks right now.
+With this in mind, here is a list of the top CBD stocks for 2019.
 Some are doing well, while others are still facing headwinds from the October 2018 stock market sell-off.
-They all have great long-term growth potential, though.
+They all have great long-term growth potential, however.

 |Company Name||Stock Ticker|